AckeeCZ/antonio/packages/@ackee/antonio-core/README.md

         'X-Custom-Header': 1234,
     }),

-    // `searchParams` are the URL parameters to be sent with the request
+    // `params` are the URL parameters to be sent with the request
     // Must be a plain object or a URLSearchParams object
     // Default: undefined
-    searchParams: new URLSearchParams({
+    params: new URLSearchParams({
         query: 'foo',
     }),